dex2dot0/hmda-hero-website-5e8ce/content/pages/index.md

     image_position: left
     title: Simple and Powerful!
     content: >
-      Free forever!
       HMDA Hero is an Add-In for Microsoft Excel made to make quarter and year-end HMDA filing a bit easier!
 With some simple but powerful tools we help make scrubs easier, editing a breeze, and more.
     actions: